tailscale/terms-and-conditions/dpa/index.md

     1.6 “**Subprocessing**” means any sub-contracted Processing that relates directly to the provision of the Services.
 This does not include ancillary services, such as telecommunication services, postal or transport services, maintenance and user support services or the disposal of data carriers, as well as other measures to ensure the confidentiality, availability, integrity and resilience of the hardware and software of data processing equipment.
 A **“Subprocessor”** is the person with which Tailscale has sub-contracted such Processing.

-    1.7 “**UK SCC’s**” means the International Data Transfer Addendum to the EU Commission Standard Contractual Clauses, as published by the UK Information Commissioner’s Office and in force as of 21 March 2022. [^2]
+    1.7 “**UK SCCs**” means the International Data Transfer Addendum to the EU Commission Standard Contractual Clauses, as published by the UK Information Commissioner’s Office and in force as of 21 March 2022. [^2]

 2. **Details of Processing**.